iamdtang/backbone-data/README.md

 This library exposes a global variable called _DS_ (Data Store) and it is also registers itself for AMD (Require.js).

-### API Documentation

-Until I get documentation up, see the test files for examples.
-Here is a summary of the current API.

 ### Synchronous Methods

 * DS.defineResource(resourceDefinition)